Northern Indiana Gas and Electric Company Building

-Northern Indiana Gas and Electric Company Building, also known as the Roma Building, was a historic office building located at South Bend, St. Joseph County, Indiana.
+Northern Indiana Gas and Electric Company Building, also known as the Roma Building, was a historic office building located at South Bend, Indiana.
 It was built in 1915, and was a three-story, brick building sheathed in pink terra cotta.
 It featured a projecting cornice with brackets and modillions.

 It was listed on the National Register of Historic Places in 1985, and delisted in 2012.